A speedy and responsive site is directly correlated with higher levels of visitors and better user experience.

 - Performance testers need a quick assessment of the product’s response under certain condition.

-- To execute a sanity performance test i.e. running few steps manually while troubleshooting the test.
+- To execute a sanity performance test i.e. running a few steps manually while troubleshooting the test.

 What NOT to do?